You are here

 Networking isn't just for freelancers.
 In-house editors need to network, too.

-• stay up to date on usage and current editing practices, and
+• stay up to date on usage and current editing practices

 You also learn a lot about the social skills needed to be a good editor.
 That includes how to successfully query authors, how to manage difficult clients and how to keep people on schedule.